Seven Car Insurance Buying Tips

 - Compare auto insurance quotes annually. – Our firm advises whether you are getting insurance for the first time, or you are just doing an annual car insurance comparison, to obtain at least three different quotes.

-- The minimum liability coverage may not be enough. – We suggest that insured’s elect for Bodily Injury Protection (BI).
+- The minimum liability coverage may not be enough. – We suggest that the insured’s elect for Bodily Injury Protection (BI).
 BI is used when a driver hits someone else, and you are being sued.
 This insurance option will pay for medical expenses, pain and suffering, lost wages, and similar harms.
 The minimum amount you can elect to purchase is $10,000.00.

 - Liability Limits. – An insured’s liability limits are on a per accident basis.
 This means that for each accident, your insurance policy will pay up to the designated amount in your policy.
 Therefore, if you are involved in three accidents in the same year, and have $25,000 in bodily injury coverage, then this amount will be applied for each accident.

 - You may be liable! – If you are involved in an auto accident, and do not have enough liability coverage, you may be on the hook for the excess property damage.
-In such instance you cause $50,000 in property damage, and only have $25,000 in liability coverage, then you may be sued for the other $25,000 personally.
+In such an instance, you cause $50,000 in property damage, and only have $25,000 in liability coverage, then you may be sued for the other $25,000 personally.

 Free Consultations Today